-The download link is listed in the email that contains the trial license key.
+The download link is listed in the email containing the trial license key.
 The latest software installation instructions are listed on the Andrisoft website.

-The trial license key activates all features of WanGuard for 30 days.
-You can switch to a full-time, registered version by applying a license key purchased from the online store.
+The trial license key activates all WanGuard features for 30 days.
+You can install the trial license key on any number of servers.
+To switch to a full, registered version, apply a license key purchased from the online store.